Bruce Buck: Chelsea F.C.

 Buck's involvement with Chelsea began through his position as European head of the American law firm Skadden, Arps, Slate, Meagher & Flom.
 Skadden Arps specialises in mergers, acquisitions and capital market transactions, and Buck had personally done legal work on a number of acquisitions for the Russian company Siberian Oil (Sibneft), through which he came to advise Russian-Israeli billionaire Roman Abramovich, formerly the majority shareholder in Sibneft.

 The £140 million acquisition of all of the outstanding shares of the London Stock Exchange-listed company Chelsea Village plc was his first experience of taking over a football club.

 Buck remained in his role, despite the ownership change at Chelsea in May 2022.
 This changed on 20 June 2022, when the club announced that he would be stepping down from his role effective 30 June, although he would continue to work for the club as a Senior Advisor.
 He was succeeded by club co-owner Todd Boehly as chairman.

+Personal life

+Buck has a wife and three sons.
+He took an interest in football after moving to London in the 1980s, and became a season ticket holder to Chelsea in 1991.